DenchiSoft/VTubeStudio/README.md

 ## Load item into the scene

+With this request, you can load items into the scene.
+Items are loaded from the "Items" folder on the user's PC.

+To get the list of available item files, use the `ItemListRequest`.
+You can use those names in the `"fileName"` field.

-Please refer to the image showing the [VTube Studio coordinate system](#the-vts-coordinate-system).
+Items can be positioned/scaled/rotated using the `"positionX/Y"`, `"size"` and `"rotation"` fields.
+Please refer to the image showing the [VTube Studio coordinate system](#the-vts-coordinate-system) for more info on how to use these values.

+There are also limits to some of the values.
+Specifically, the size has to be between 0 and 1, the positions have to be between -1000 and 1000, the fade time has to be between 0 and 2 and smoothing has to be between 0 and 1.

 **`REQUEST`**
 ```json